top of page

 June 26-27, 2024 (Hybrid), University of Tlemcen, Algeria

-The laboratory « Management des Hommes et des Organisations» (LARMHO), in collaboration with the “Faculty of Economic, Business & Management Sciences” and the “PAU Institute of Water and Energy Sciences, incl.
-Climate Change”, organize the 1st edition of the International Congress on sustainable development and quality of life entitled: "Sustainable Development for a better Quality of Life" on the 26th & 27th June 2024 at the "Andalusian Studies Center" (Tlemcen).
+The laboratory « Management des Hommes et des Organisations» (LARMHO), in collaboration with the “Faculty of Economic, Business & Management Sciences”, the “PAU Institute of Water and Energy Sciences, incl.
+Climate Change” and the "Andalusian Studies Center", organize the 1st edition of the International Congress on sustainable development and quality of life entitled: "Sustainable Development for a better Quality of Life" on the 26th & 27th June 2024 at the "Andalusian Studies Center" (Tlemcen).

 This interdisciplinary congress paves the way for researchers from all backgrounds and will bring together academics, experts, sustainable development and quality of life professionals, political decision-makers, as well as representatives from local and international organizations to combine reflection and action.
 The goal is to identify courses of action to promote a better integration of sustainable development principles in improving the quality of life, and to highlight innovative practices, establish new partnerships, and contemplate strategies aimed at greater recognition and realization of the connection between Sustainable Development and Quality of Life".